heimdahl-xyz/heimdahl-cli/Readme.md

 ## Features

+- **Unified access to data across EVM, Solana and Tron**: Realtime and historic data across major EVM, Solana and Tron.
 - **Query Indexed Blockchain Events via REST API**: Retrieve smart contracts events data already pre-indexed on backend.
 - **Direct sourcing from in-house Ethereum nodes**: Get data directly from blockchain without any middlemen (Alchemy, Infura etc) with more nodes to come.
-- **Unpacked data** : Get decoded data from events with parsing via ABI.
+- **Unpacked data** : Get decoded data from events decoded and typed based on contract's ABI.
-- **Unified API**: Access multiple chains events data with a single API.
 - **Zero Configuration**: No need to run your own infrastructure or indexers.
 - **REST API**: Access blockchain data via REST API to eliminate need for complex GraphQL querying
 - **Built with Go**: Fast, portable, and efficient CLI with zero configuration and underlying dependency.